 After Free's initial 1971 split, Paul Kossoff and Simon Kirke teamed up with Japanese bassist Tetsu Yamauchi and (already) keyboard gun-for-hire John "Rabbit" Bundrick in the snappily-named Kossoff, Kirke, Tetsu & Rabbit, whose sole self-titled album sounds a lot like, well, Free, to be honest.
 Free without Paul Rodgers, mind, which isn't the same thing at all, although the mix of musical styles is highly reminiscent of their parent outfit, shifting from hard rock (Blue Grass) through countryish blues (Anna, Yellow House) to laid-back blues-rock (most of the rest).
-I don't actually know who sings lead, with both Bundrick and Kirke credited with vocals, though I suspect the former; whoever it is, they do a decent enough job, while never being in any danger of impinging on Rodgers' wholly-deserved reputation.
+I don't actually know who sings lead - both Bundrick and Kirke are credited with vocals - though I suspect the former; whoever it is, they do a decent enough job, while never being in any danger of impinging on Rodgers' wholly-deserved reputation.

 Aamu Joella - Morning By the River (1995, 57.07) ***½/T

 Turpeisen Baari (2003, 48.44) ***½/TTT½

 Turpeisen Baarin Jenkka